FM broadcasting: United Kingdom

 In the United Kingdom the BBC conducted tests during the 1940s, then began FM broadcasting in 1955, with three national networks: the Light Programme, Third Programme and Home Service.
 These three networks used the sub-band 88.0–94.6 MHz.
 The sub-band 94.6–97.6 MHz was later used for BBC and local commercial services.
+Experimental stereo broadcasts started in the London area in January 1958 using two transmitters.
+Tests using the Zenith-GE multiplex system started in 1962 with the regular service for the Third program beginning in 1966.

-However, only when commercial broadcasting was introduced to the UK in 1973 did the use of FM pick up in Britain.
+Only when commercial broadcasting was introduced to the UK in 1973 did the use of FM pick up in Britain.
 With the gradual clearance of other users (notably Public Services such as police, fire and ambulance) and the extension of the FM band to 108.0 MHz between 1980 and 1995, FM expanded rapidly throughout the British Isles and effectively took over from LW and MW as the delivery platform of choice for fixed and portable domestic and vehicle-based receivers.
 In addition, Ofcom (previously the Radio Authority) in the UK issues on demand Restricted Service Licences on FM and also on AM (MW) for short-term local-coverage broadcasting which is open to anyone who does not carry a prohibition and can put up the appropriate licensing and royalty fees.
 In 2010 around 450 such licences were issued.

 When the BBC's radio networks were renamed Radio 2, Radio 3 and Radio 4 respectively in 1967 to coincide with the launch of Radio 1, the new station was the only one of the main four to not have an FM frequency allocated, which was the case for 21 years.
-Instead, Radio 1 shared airtime with Radio 2 FM, on Saturday afternoons, Sunday evenings, weekday evenings (10 pm to midnight) and Bank Holidays, eventually having its own FM frequency starting in London in October 1987 on 104.8 MHz at Crystal Palace.
-Eventually in 1987 a frequency range of 97.6-99.8 MHz was allocated as police relay transmitters were moved from the 100 MHz frequency, starting in London before being broadly completed by 1989, where Radio 1 in London moved from the latter frequency to 98.8 MHz to the BBC's Wrotham transmitter.
-This followed the BBC Radio 1 FM frequencies being rolled out to the rest of the UK.
+Instead, Radio 1 shared airtime with Radio 2 FM, on Saturday afternoons, Sunday evenings, weekday evenings (10 pm to midnight) and Bank Holidays, eventually having its own FM frequency starting in London in October 1987 on 104.8 MHz from Crystal Palace.
+Eventually in 1987, a frequency range of 97.6-99.8 MHz was allocated once police mobile radio transmitters were moved from band II, starting in London before being nationally completed by 1989.
+Radio 1 in London moved from its previous frequency to 98.8 MHz transmitted from the BBC's Wrotham site in Kent.
+Following this the BBC Radio 1 FM frequencies were rolled out to the rest of the UK.